Red tape reduction bill proposes slew of changes to 6 ministries | CBC News

 The Alberta government introduced a bill Monday designed to cut down on red tape and streamline approvals, but officials couldn't say how much money would be saved.

-Bill 25, the Red Tape Reduction Act, was introduced by Grant Hunter, associate minister of red tape.
+Bill 25, the Red Tape Reduction Act, was introduced by Grant Hunter, associate minister of red tape reduction.

 The bill affects 11 pieces of legislation over six ministries.
-Its intention is to speed up regulatory approvals, remove administrative provisions and streamline or modernize some legislation.
+Its intention is to speed up regulatory approvals to attract investment, remove administrative provisions and streamline or modernize some legislation.

 Reporters at a technical briefing were told a cost-savings estimate was not conducted but some financial impact would be expected over time.